part of EDLounge Group.

-6.1 EDLounge Group Ltd already implements the following policies, which embed good practice and providing remedies for individuals concerned about any potential instances of modern slavery in any part of Company business.
+6.1 EDLounge Group Ltd already implements the following policies, which embed good practices and provide remedies for individuals concerned about any potential instances of modern slavery in any part of the Company's business.
 EDLounge Group Ltd operates the following policies: Grievance and Whistleblowing policies - these policies allow employees, students and others to raise concerns, which would include circumstances giving rise to a risk of modern slavery, without fear of retaliation.
-Employee Code of Conduct - this code sets out the actions and behaviour expected of them whilst employed by EDLounge Group Ltd. The Company strives to maintain the highest standards of employee conduct and ethical behaviour when managing its supply chain Anti-bribery and corruption policy – EDLounge Group Ltd is committed to the highest standards of ethical conduct and integrity in its business activities.
-EDLounge Group Ltd will not tolerate any form of bribery or corruption by its employees or any person or body acting on its behalf Procurement policy - this policy reflects EDLounge Group Ltd’ commitment to acting ethically and with integrity in its business relationships, as well as implementing and enforcing effective and proportionate safeguards and controls.
+Employee Code of Conduct - This code sets out the actions and behaviour expected of them whilst employed by EDLounge Group Ltd. The Company strives to maintain the highest standards of employee conduct and ethical behaviour when managing its supply chain Anti-bribery and corruption policy – EDLounge Group Ltd is committed to the highest standards of ethical conduct and integrity in its business activities.
+EDLounge Group Ltd will not tolerate any form of bribery or corruption by its employees or any person or body acting on its behalf Procurement policy - this policy reflects EDLounge Group Ltd’s commitment to acting ethically and with integrity in its business relationships, as well as implementing and enforcing effective and proportionate safeguards and controls.
 Recruitment policy- this policy ensures that EDLounge Group Ltd follows transparent recruitment processes, including measures to prevent illegal working and compliance with other relevant statutory requirements.
 7. Performance indicators

-7.1 Where EDLounge Group Ltd has identified risks of modern slavery occurring in any part of its services, it will aim to introduce performance indicators (KPis) to measure progress against reducing such risks.
-The Company will consider setting and reviewing KPis in the following contexts:
+7.1 Where EDLounge Group Ltd has identified risks of modern slavery occurring in any part of its services, it will aim to introduce performance indicators (KPIs) to measure progress against reducing such risks.
+The Company will consider setting and reviewing KPIs in the following contexts:

 • use of grievance and whistleblowing procedures by staff to raise concerns about instances of modern slavery • assessment of third party suppliers of relevant goods and services and their supply chains

 7.2 This statement will be made available to all staff members, stakeholders and the general public.
-We will also seek to raise awareness of the risks of modern slavery amongst staff by other measures, including discussion of this statement during the induction process for new employees.
+We will also seek to raise awareness of the risks of modern slavery amongst staff by other measures, including a discussion of this statement during the induction process for new employees.

 7.3 Having assessed the training needs for all staff operating in the company, EDLounge Group Ltd will look at devising and implementing training and awareness raising methods attuned to relevant staffing groups.
 Training courses may be devised in cooperation with external, specialist training providers.